Mallet Toe

 Mallet toe, hammer toe and claw toe are common toe deformities.
 They are subtly different from each other and are distinguished by which toe joints are flexed and which are hyperextended.

 Toe deformities are most typically caused by long-term wearing of tight, narrow shoes.
 They can also develop after foot injuries or joint, nerve or muscle problems.
-Treatment for hammer, claw and mallet toe often involves a combination of exercises, orthotics and changing footwear.
+Mallet toe treatment often involves a combination of exercises, orthotics and changing footwear.

 There are a number of other conditions that can cause problems aside from hammer, claw and mallet toe - visit the toe pain section to find out more.